exalearn/multi-site-campaigns/molecular-design/notebooks/README.md

 The notebooks expect that the runs have been performed and there are a few folders containing links to special runs:

 - `prod_runs`: Runs with default settings used to compare performance of workflow systems
-- `policy_runs`: Runs used to explore different multi-site scheduling policies

 The names of the specific runs and associated are provided in the published form of this repository (TBD).